View MapView Map

 • 10.

-Blow away the cobwebs with a visit to some of the highest sea cliffs in Europe at Slieve League (Sliabh Liag).
+Blow away the cobwebs with a visit to one of the highest sea cliffs in Europe at Sliabh Liag (Slieve League).
 This holy mountain was a Christian pilgrimage site for over 1,000 years and it's easy to see why it was regarded as a sacred place.

 Two friends sitting on a table at Slieve League in Co.
 Donegal.